 The Trust's search process is overseen by a Search and Governance Committee.
-The Trust seeks to attract Trustees with a range of diverse skills and backgrounds in order to provide the Trust Board with the best possible advice and support.
+Membership of the Trust Board is focused on acquiring the skills, experience and diversity required for the Board to be effective.

 Trustees are appointed for a term of office not exceeding four years, upon the expiry of which they may be reappointed for a further term.
-The Trust's Scheme of Delegation reflects widely recognised best practice that a maximum of 2 terms or 8 years (whichever greater) is served with the option to extend further in exceptional circumstances.
+The Trust's Scheme of Delegation reflects widely recognised best practice that a maximum of 2 terms or 8 years (whichever greater) is served with the option to extend further in exceptional circumstances e.

-e.
 Policies adopted for the induction and training of Trustees